Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Those with COPD are more likely to have anxiety, depression, or another psychiatric disorder than people in the general population.
 Women with COPD are more susceptible to psychological problems than men.

-If patients with COPD become anxious or depressed, they may have a poorer outlook than people without emotional problems.
+If people with COPD become anxious or depressed, they may have a poorer outlook than people without emotional problems.
 Depression and anxiety are associated with an:

 - Increase in the frequency and length of exacerbations, as well as the number of hospitalizations